IMERSS/biodiversity-change-protocol/content/en/docs/baseline-analysis/data_synthesis/index.md

 A practical approach to this difficult situation is to forego any advanced modeling practices *ab initio* and begin instead with a simple baseline analysis of historical *vs* contemporary sources of biodiversity data.
-This depends on normalization of species occurrence data to support the comparison of historical and contemporary species records.
+This approach will generally depend on normalization of species occurrence data across multiple datasets, to support the comparison of historical and contemporary species records.

 {{% pageinfo %}}
 Normalization of biodiversity data is a thorny enough problem in its own right and not treated here.
-For this tutorial we assume that names are aligned and any synonymy is resolved between the data being compared.
+For this tutorial we assume that names are aligned and any ambiguity (synonymy, etc.) is resolved between the data being compared.
 {{% /pageinfo %}}

-* Best practices are to adhere to the Darwin Core standard for species occurrence data.
+* Best practices are to adhere to [Darwin Core standards](https://dwc.tdwg.org) for species occurrence data.
 * Different communities may prefer to adhere to different taxonomic databases.
 Any taxonomic standard can be observed, as long as it results in consistent mapping of taxa between datasets.